Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Explicit expressions for the connection and the quantized operators in s.q. coordinates.

 To compute this term recall the kernels with respect to white noise of the Fourier transform \eqref{eq:FourierKernel} and its inverse.
 We will start by the linear operators \eqref{eq:holcoords}.
 For simplicity consider a real direction $\xi_x$ then we see that

 Let the time derivative be represented by a $\cdot$, consider also $\xi_x$ time independent.
-We will consider that the coordinates $(\phi^x,\bar\phi^x)$ are just placeholders for integration and, as such do not depend on the time parameter.
+Following the discussion after \eqref{eq:quantizationholomorphic} we will consider that the coordinates $(\phi^x,\bar\phi^x)$ are just placeholders for integration and, as such do not depend on the time parameter.